Nudge Theory For HR: Driving Organizational Change

 Before implementing a change management strategy, you need to clearly define what changes are needed to overcome your obstacle or begin your new business path.
 Work backwards from your goal to determine the following:

-• What changes are absolutely necessary in order to reach your goal?
+What changes are absolutely necessary in order to reach your goal?

-• What changes will make the most impact with the fewest issues?
+What changes will make the most impact with the fewest issues?

-• What changes can you avoid?
+What changes can you avoid?

-2. Analyze Your Impact
+2. Analyse Your Impact

 Next, examine your change management strategy with your leadership team.
-Analyze how it will be perceived by employees, as well as how it will impact departments, teams, and individuals.
+Analyse how it will be perceived by employees, as well as how it will impact departments, teams, and individuals.
 Prepare your answers to employee feedback and concerns so you can provide clear guidance and assurance.

 3. Make A Timeline